 Key takeaways

-- AEO and GEO overlap, while SEO remains the technical and quality foundation.
+- AEO and GEO overlap, while established SEO remains the technical and quality foundation.

 Sources and further reading